 What is TPE Material?

 TPE Material (Thermoplastics Elastomers) is also known as thermoplastic rubbers.
 It belongs to the family of thermoplastic rubber materials with TPR, TPU, and TPV.
 It has most characteristics similar to thermoplastics and thus is used in several applications.
-Like other thermoplastic rubbers, TPE is also considered a successful blend between plastics and rubber.
+TPE is also considered a successful blend between plastics and rubber like other thermoplastic rubbers.

 When heated, TPE becomes free-flowing, and that flowing tendency is increased when sheer force is applied to it.
-When cooled down, it regains its original shape and structure(A prime characteristic found in traditional thermoplastics).
+When cooled down, it regains its original shape and structure(A prime characteristic of traditional thermoplastics).

-TPE material goes through physical cross-linking, which can be altered by the additional application of heat.
-That feature and its elastomeric component make it easy to recycle and re-use the production waste.
+TPE material goes through physical cross-linking, which the additional heat application can alter.
+That feature and its elastomeric component make recycling and reusing the production waste easy.

-Thermoplastic elastomers are soft in nature that makes molding or extruding other thermoplastic material very easy.
+Thermoplastic elastomers are soft in nature, making molding or extruding other thermoplastic materials easy.
 TPE is also quite popular in applications like automotive, wires & cables, home appliances, etc.

 The popular grades of TPE material are supplied by teknor apex.
 They are produced and supplied under 6 different trade names representing different applications and technologies – di- and tri-block hydrogenated styrene block copolymers (Tekron, Elexar, and Monprene), thermoplastic vulcanizates (Uniprene), thermoplastic polyolefin blends (Telcar), Tekbond are a few of them.